jeyabalajis/serverless-workflow-manager/README.md

 The workflow manager uses a JSON based workflow template to acquire an orchestration plan.
 The workflow template is conceptually organized as a __series of stages__, with each stage containing one or many __tasks__.

+> A task is a micro - service that is responsible for executing the intended business logic and maintain state
+> A task may wait for one or more tasks to complete before it can start.
+> A stage provides a logical separation between certain groups of tasks.

 1. The execution of stages is strictly serial.
 I.e. until a stage is completed, the workflow manager does not move to the next stage.
 2. The tasks under a stage can be configured either as independent tasks (or) dependent tasks.
 3. A task can be dependent on more than one task.
 In this case, the workflow manager waits for all the dependent tasks